About the Austin Team

 Karen works with adults and the elderly and specializes in same-sex couples counseling, crisis intervention, aging issues, adult caretaker challenges, retirement transitions, HIV challenges and concerns specifically related to LGBTQIA identity.
 While Karen is trained in many of the schools and models of therapy, the theories and therapeutic approaches she utilizes the most are Cognitive Behavioral Therapy, Psychodynamic and Person-Centered Therapy.

-Karen practices out of the Austin office and provides her clients Saturday appointments.
-Karen also offers web-based counseling.
+Karen provides her clients Saturday appointments and only offers web-based counseling.

 Jennifer Merrill, BA, MA, LPC Associate